 - Tape

-Template: At first I was a little concerned that most of the templates I found for paper helicopters did not include measurements.
+Guide: At first I was a little concerned that most of the templates I found for paper helicopters did not include measurements.
 Then we started experimenting with making them different sizes and the fun really began.
 We actually found that the bigger they were the better they flew.
 A 2″ by 8″ piece of paper was just right.
 Here are the proportions we used, you can increase or decrease them as desired.
 Cut along all solid lines.
 Fold along dotted lines as shown in the next steps.
 You may want to lightly score the dotted lines to make folding easier.

 Instructions